Ri-Ga/keyvaltable/README.md

 a previously defined column layout and whose rows can be produced in a key-value fashion.

-# Availability
+## Availability

+The `keyvaltable` package is on [CTAN](http://www.ctan.org/pkg/keyvaltable), where you can also find the [documentation](http://mirrors.ctan.org/macros/latex/contrib/keyvaltable/keyvaltable.pdf), as well as on [github](https://github.com/Ri-Ga/keyvaltable).
-The `keyvaltable` package is currently in the process of being uploaded to CTAN, such that the package can become available in popular LaTeX distributions like TeXlive and MikTeX.
+Presumably, the package will soon become part of TeXlive and MikTeX.

-# Manual Installation
+## Manual Installation

 The `keyvaltable` package comes with (at least) the following files
 * keyvaltable.ins